 A full service eviction can cost about $500.00.
 If your tenant requires a constable escorted eviction this can cost more because owners are responsible for the cost of moving a tenant personal belongings out of the residence and to the curb.
 We see about 1-2 constable escorted evictions each year.

 Rents are due in our office on the first of each month.
-To avoid violating trust accounting laws, we need to wait until rent checks clear before we can send payment to you.
+To avoid violating trust accounting laws, we wait until resident checks clear before we can remit payment to you.

-Owner disbursement checks are mailed or deposited on or before the 15th of the month.
-We post owner statements to the Owner Portals on the 14th of each month, and you will receive an email with a link that will connect you with your statement, any completed work orders as well as any paid invoices.
+Owner disbursement are electronic on or before the 15th of the month.
+We post owner statements to your custom owner portal on the same day.
+As as owner, you receive an email with a link that will connect you with your statement, any completed work orders and pictures if available.

 Our standard management agreement includes emergency service consent as well as authorization of non-emergency repairs up to $500 dollars.
 For non-emergency repairs estimated to exceed this threshold, no work is initiated without your approval.
 However, we need to be aware of Landlord Tenant Laws which provide us with specific timelines on repairs being done, so time is of the essence when dealing with repairs at your property.